-APPENDIX 5: Staff Induction
+APPENDIX 5: Staff Induction All new staff should be inducted into the school according to the following procedures and timeframe.

-• All new staff should be inducted into the school according to the following procedures and timeframe.
+Name of staff member: Role

-Name of staff member: Role: Induction led by:
+Induction led by:

-The state of the s Initial when responsible completed on to key members of school staff Member of senior leadership team or line manager Day 1 0 F 0 F 0 C of key administrative procedures Parking procedures Procedures of signing in and out Personal property Confidential information Plan of the school, showing locations of classrooms, offices and resource areas Office Manager/or member of SLT Day 1 • Key inform mation on the day to day routines of the school: Fimetables Directed time or contracted hours Arrangements for staff briefing and key events during school day drop-off and collection arrangements including preakfast club and after-school club staff absence procedures playground duty rota Behaviour for Learning policy An overview of the key roles and responsibilities in the school Assistant headteacher for phase Day 1 Procedui Including on on Safeguarding and Health and Safety res (including identification of the named DSL).
-I copies of school policies including Child Protection and Safeguarding Policy Behaviour for Learning Policy Staff Code of Conduct Whistleblowing Policy Prevent Strategy Health and Safety Policy Keeping Children Safe in Education 2018 AHT/Pupil Well- being and Safeguarding Officer Day 1 on on medical requirements of children in the y will be supporting (e.g. asthma, allergies etc.) Class teacher/ Welfare team Day 1 Timetable es and group lists for relevant classes g and Learning staff only) Class teacher Day 1 keeping, on on assessment procedures and record including reviewing and monitoring of IPMs g and Learning staff only) AHT for phase or SENCo Within first two weeks Informati teaching available on on resources including resources related to and learning and stationery. (type or resources and their location) Phase leader or class teacher Within first two weeks The school ool marking and feedback policy Phase leader Week 1 ion to the computer system (including iff server) ICT Lead Week 1
+Induction should include: - Person Timeframe Initial when responsible completed Introduction to the School and the Team PA to Headteacher Day 1 Overview of key administrative procedures Parking procedures/Bay number if applicable Security fob Photograph pass SIMs code for register Every system Gate codes including codes for fire drills Procedures of signing in and out Personal property Confidential information Plan of the school, showing locations of classrooms, offices and resource areas Fire Procedure (Exit and Assembly Points) PA to Headteacher Day 1 Key information on the day to day routines of the school: Staff Absence Procedures playground duty rota An overview of the key roles and responsibilities in the school First Aiders Assistant headteacher for phase Day 1 Information on Safeguarding and Health and Safety Procedures (including identification of the named DSL).
+Including copies of school policies including Child Protection and Safeguarding Policy including reporting concerns (Green forms, their location and line of reporting) Behaviour for Learning Policy Staff Code of Conduct Whistleblowing Policy Prevent Strategy Health and Safety Policy Keeping Children Safe in Education 2020 COVID19 arrangements/procedures (Risk Assessment) Q drive - all other policies/planning AHT/Pupil Well- being and Safeguarding Officer Day 1 Information on medical requirements of children in the class they will be supporting (e.g. asthma, allergies etc.) Class teacher/ Welfare team Day 1 Timetables and group lists for relevant classes (Teaching and Learning staff only) Class teacher Day 1 Information on assessment procedures and record keeping, including reviewing and monitoring of IPMs (Teaching and Learning staff only) AHT for phase or SENCo Within first two weeks Type or resources available and their location Phase leader or class teacher Within first two weeks The school marking and feedback policy Phase leader Week 1 Introduction to the computer system (including email/staff server) ICT Lead Week 1